Criminalistics: Unveiling the Science Behind Solving Crimes

 How it works

-Criminalistics is the professional and scientific discipline directed to the recognition, identification, individualization, and evaluation of physical evidence by application of the natural sciences in matters of law and science.
-Criminalistics includes the identification of physical evidence and findings as to its origin.
-Criminalistics is one of many divisions in the field of forensic science.
-The crime laboratory in which physical evidence obtained by the police in the course of an investigation is examined in may be known as a forensic science laboratory.
+Criminalistics is a professional and scientific discipline crucial to the criminal justice system.
+It is directed towards the recognition, identification, individualization, and evaluation of physical evidence through the application of natural sciences in matters of law and science.
+As one of the many divisions in the field of forensic science, criminalistics plays a vital role in the investigation and solving of crimes by identifying physical evidence and determining its origins.
+The crime laboratory, where physical evidence obtained by the police during investigations is examined, is often known as a forensic science laboratory.

 Need a custom essay on the same topic?